Drugwipe test: Reliability

 The Drugwipe device identified 1 exposed driver, but with GC-MS, 18 drivers tested positive.
 THC concentrations in the Intercept buffer ranged from 2.1 to 205.1 ng/mL.
 These concentrations represent about 1/2 to 1/3 the authentic THC concentrations in oral fluid because of the dilution by the blue liquid of the device.
 Two main limitations of oral fluid were 1. the amount of matrix collected is smaller when compared to urine, and 2. the levels of drugs in urine are higher than in oral fluid.
 A current limitation of the use of this specimen for roadside testing is the absence of a suitable immunoassay that detects the parent compound in sufficiently low concentrations."

 "The three tested on-site screening devices, Mavand RapidSTAT®, Securetec Drugwipe-5+® and Dräger DrugTest 5000® were able to detect about 70% of all cocaine and cannabis users in a roadside setting.
 Amphetamine/MDMA users were detected more easily, with a sensitivity higher than 92%.
 The sensitivity of oral fluid screening tests for THC is increasing as manufacturers are still trying to lower the cut-off of their devices.
 First results using the new DrugTest 5000 test cassette® demonstrate that a sensitivity of 93% is possible."

-"During a 11-month period, 1.212 drivers were tested.
-Both OF and on-site urine tests were compared to serum results.
-The following sensitivities were obtained by the oral fluid devices: THC 71% (DrugWipe(®)), 87% (Dräger), 91% (RapidSTAT); opiates 95% (Dräger), 100% (DrugWipe(®), RapidSTAT(®)); amphetamine 84% (DrugTest(®) 5000), 90% (RapidSTAT(®)), 100% (DrugTest(®) 5000); methamphetamine 50% (DrugTest(®) 5000), 100% (RapidSTAT(®)); cocaine 76% (DrugTest(®) 5000), 100% (DrugWipe(®), RapidSTAT(®)); methadone 33-63%, and benzodiazepines 0-33% (both with a low number of positives).
-THC specificity was especially low (29% [DrugWipe(®)] and 47% [DrugTest(®) 5000]) due to low cut-off concentrations.
-These data were similar to those obtained from the literature (e.g., DRUID project)."

 Drugwipe tests from saliva used by Finnish police have been found to be unreliable.
 According to statistics by the National Institute for Health and Welfare in Finland, of positive results for cannabis, cocaine and opioids, two-thirds were false compared to a blood test.
 As positive test results have been used as sufficient grounds for a ban on driving, the Finnish Parliamentary Ombudsman issued a statement condemning the practice.